 The AG expresses the difference between unmeasured cations (Ca2+, Mg2+, etc.) and unmeasured anions (albumin, PO4-3, SO4-2, etc.).
-A normal AG is 10-14 mEq/L, but keep in mind that the AG increases by 2.5 mEq/L for every 1 g/dL decrease in albumin (the most abundant, unmeasured anion) from normal (~ 4 g/dL).
+A normal AG is 10-14 mEq/L, but keep in mind that the AG decreases by 2.5 mEq/L for every 1 g/dL decrease in albumin (the most abundant, unmeasured anion) from normal (~ 4 g/dL).

 Based on the anion gap equation above, a non-anion gap metabolic acidosis (NAGMA), can be thought of as a decrease in bicarbonate being matched by an increase in chloride to maintain the gap.
 When do we see this situation clinically?

 - Saline administration

 - Bicarbonate loss through the GI tract (ie, diarrhea, ileal diversions, pancreatic fistula)

 - Renal tubular acidosis (RTA)

 - Medications like carbonic anhydrase inhibitors (acetazolamide), Amphotericin B, cyclosporine, etc